guzzle/guzzle/docs/clients.rst

     to be used by the client to emit request events.
 This option is useful if you need to inject an emitter with listeners/subscribers already attached.

-Here's an example of creating a client with various options, including using a mock adapter that just returns the result of a callable function and a base URL that is a URI template with parameters.
+Here's an example of creating a client with various options.

 .. code-block:: php